 where $ds\left(\cdot\right)$ refer to the downsampling function (e.g., Bilinear Interpolation), and $F_i^\prime\left(\cdot\right)$ is the crop function associated with $F_i\left(\cdot\right)$ that samples the corresponding region on the low-resolution panoramic image $z_{t-1}^{s-1}$.
 In contrast to MultiDiffusion, which derives an analytical solution for $z_{t-1}^s$ by averaging features in overlapping regions, we employ backpropagation of gradients to obtain an approximate solution for $z_{t-1}^s$.

-During the single-step denoising of the noisy image $z_t^S$, we sequentially downsample the image, creating a series of progressively lower-resolution images, culminating in the lowest-resolution image $z_t^0.$ We divide the denoising process into $S$ stages, progressively applying the Multi-Scale Diffusion to the noisy image $z_t^s$ from low to high resolution, except for the first phase which applies MultiDiffusion for denoising.
+In the single-step denoising process of the noisy image $z_t^S$, we create a sequence of lower-resolution images through progressive downsampling, with $z_t^0$ representing the lowest resolution.
+The denoising process is divided into $S$ stages, where Multi-Scale Diffusion is applied sequentially to the noisy image $z_t^s$ across increasing resolutions, while the initial stage employs MultiDiffusion for denoising.